yashfren/yashfren.github.io/_posts/2025-08-15-ReportingTips.md

 There are 2 ways to render text in *italics like this*, for this I am `*Using single asterisks*` but _another way is to use_ `_underscores like this,_` just make sure to not have a space between the last asterisk or underscore in either the bold or italics part.

-Finally highlighting, we put text between a pair of ` what I think are called backticks.
+Finally `highlighting`, we put text between a pair of ` what I think are called backticks.
 On my keyboard these share the same key as the tildes ~, on the left of the number 1 key.
 This renders special symbols as plaintext, which is why I can show syntax with ease.

 ### 3. Rendering Images